BiOpt/BiOpt.github.io/_pages/about.md

 Derivatives calculator
 ---
 This is a tool to calculate the first, second and third order derivatives of a single/set-valued function.
-[Download](\files\GetDerivatives.zip)
+[More information here](\GetDerivatives)

 Optimal-value function tools
 ---